rewerc/virtual-cashlike/README.md

 # virtual-cashlike
-Prototype for virtual cash-like electric money system.
+## Prototype for virtual cash-like electric money system.

+System for electric money where money can be broken down into smaller changes.
+This replicates the mechanism of physical money which is more traceable and secured because of the utilization of serial numbers on each different money fractions.